 So we’re all upgraded on the truck, we’re able to tow much more safely, so let’s get out there and hit the road!
 Well, while you can do that, there are some additional items that we needed in order to turn the RV from just a place we live, to our home.
 Some of these are upgrades to the free equipment that you get when you buy a new RV and others are things that just make life easier or more pleasant along the way.

-You’ll also want to look into getting a water pressure regulator that is rated for your RV.
-Campgrounds can vary wildly in the pressure that comes out of the water pump and if you put too much pressure on your pipes, you can develop leaks or worse, blow outs.
+You’ll also want to look into getting an adjustable water pressure regulator.
+You can ignore the inline ones as they restrict the flow and cause you to have poor water pressure inside.
+With the adjustable ones, you can control how much pressure you’re getting without dampening the flow.
+This means your pipes are safe and you can have a good shower!
+Campgrounds can vary wildly in the pressure that comes out of the water hookup and if you put too much pressure on your pipes, you can develop leaks or worse, blow outs.
 Imagine coming home and finding water running along the floor!
-We have one of the cheaper ones but it does also limit water flow so we are looking at picking up an adjustable water pressure regulator in the near future!
+If there’s one purchase we recommend on this list, it’s this one.

 The last thing we’ve picked up so far is an extendable brush with hose hookup for washing the outside of our RV.
 It’s not something that you need to get going down the road, but it is something that you’ll want to have for long term care and maintenance as your rig will get dirty!